ekopen/market_data_stream/Notes.md

 # Next steps

-- debug time zones
-- finish diganostics
-- create catches for abnormal diagnostics behaviors with restarts included
+- fix diagnostics with simplified approach

 - finish logging error database/ all logs
     - may need to add extra try loops and logs across the board
     - restart for errors if needed